JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7955 days**.

-And here is a just a random fact -  **In Miami, Florida, roosting vultures have taken to snatching poodles from rooftop patios**.
+And here is a just a random fact -  **In the United States birds and planes collided more than 22,000 times between the years of 1990 and 1998**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)